 - Cook bacon in a large skillet over medium heat until crispy, about 5-7 minutes.
 Remove bacon to a plate lined with paper towels.
 Remove some, but not all of the grease from the pan.

 - Add 1 tablespoons butter to the pan and then whisk in flour.
 Cook, stirring, for 2 minutes.
 Reduce heat to low and gradually whisk in milk.
 Add the cornstarch to the half and half and whisk until smooth.
-Gradually add it to skillet followed by mustard, onion powder, garlic, powder, parsley, salt and pepper.
+Gradually add it to skillet followed by mustard, chicken bullion, onion powder, garlic, powder, parsley, salt and pepper.

 - Cook sauce for a few more minutes, just until it begins to slightly thicken.
 Remove from heat and stir in shredded cheddar cheese.
 Crumble/chop the bacon and add most of it to the pan, reserving a little for topping later.
 Add cooked pasta and toss to evenly combine.